ShilpaChh/JavaScript_Fundamentals/pills/testing_asynchronous_code.md

   });
 });
 ```
+If we _don't_ include the `done` parameter, Jest will move on as soon as it gets
+to the bottom of the test, _before_ the API call has completed and _before_ our callback
+containing the `expect` calls has executed.
+Disaster!

 Alternatively, if our test _returns_ a promise, Jest will wait for that promise
 to settle before ending the test, without having to use `done`: